 Missing pages from Archimedes Palimpsest © Blois, Musée des Beaux-Arts, Inv.
 73.7.52.
 Photographie IRHT-CNRS

-A page from the legendary Archimedes Palimpsest, considered lost for several decades, have been identified by a French national researcher at the Musée des Beaux-Arts in Blois.
+A page of writing from legendary Greek scientist Archimedes, which was lost for several decades, has been rediscovered by a French national researcher working at the Musée des Beaux-Arts in Blois, France.

-The leaf contains a passage from the treatise On the Sphere and the Cylinder, Book I, Propositions 39 to 41, much of which remains largely legible on the more than 1,500-year-old parchment.
+The leaf, from what is considered one of the most important surviving manuscripts of antiquity, contains a passage from the treatise On the Sphere and the Cylinder, Book I (Propositions 39 to 41)—and much of it remains largely legible on the 10th Century parchment.

-It was identified in the museum’s collection by Victor Gysembergh, a researcher at the National Center for Scientific Research (CNRS), as being the missing page known from photographs made of the text in 1910, now preserved at the Royal Danish Library.
+It was identified in the museum’s collection by Victor Gysembergh, a researcher at the National Center for Scientific Research (CNRS), as being the missing page known from century-old photographs taken of the text in 1910, which are now preserved at the Royal Danish Library.

-Subject to the necessary authorizations, Gysembergh and his colleagues at the CNRS’ Léon Robin Center for Research on Ancient Thought plan to conduct the first X-ray imaging studies within a year to document what was written beneath the illustration.
+Gysembergh and his colleagues at the CNRS’ Léon Robin Center for Research on Ancient Thought plan to conduct the first X-ray imaging studies within a year, after obtaining the necessary authorizations, to document what was written beneath the illustration.

-To understand both the value of the discovery, as well as why a single page was missing and stuffed in a French museum, and why there are passages that can be read hidden beneath an illustration, one must understand the incredible story of the text’s provenance.
+To understand both the value of the discovery, as well as why a single page was missing and stuffed in a French museum, and why there are passages hidden beneath an illustration, one must understand the incredible story of the text’s provenance.

-This compilation was later copied onto parchment in 950 CE, then evacuated to a Greek Orthodox monastery in Palestine before the crusader sack of Constantinople in 1204.
-There it lay for 900 years, during which it was washed and reused for Greek religious scripture, a process known as palimpsesting.
-In 1899 it was still in the hands of the Greek church, and was photographed by Johan Heiburg in Istanbul.
+Placed onto parchment in 950 CE, the codex was later evacuated to a Greek Orthodox monastery in Palestine as crusaders were getting ready to sack Constantinople in 1204.
+There it existed for centuries, during which the paper was washed and reused for Greek religious scripture—a process known as palimpsesting.
+In 1899 it was still in the hands of the Greek church, and was photographed by Johan Heiburg in Istanbul in 1906.

 OTHER TREASURES OF ISTANBUL: Must See: 16th Century Turkish Baths Reopening in Istanbul as Part-Antique Spa, Part-Museum

-In 1922, the manuscript went missing in the midst of the evacuation of the Greek Orthodox library in the city during a tumultuous period following World War I in which it entered a private French collection.
+Around 1922, a page from the manuscript went missing in the midst of the evacuation of the Greek Orthodox library during a tumultuous period following World War I, during which it entered a private French collection.

-CNRS stated that the Ministry of Culture eventually approved its export and sale to Christie’s Auction House in New York City in 1998, which was contested by the Greek church.
-A US court ruled in favor of the auction, and the manuscript was purchased by an anonymous buyer, “Mr. B,” to be deposited for conservation and study at the Walters Art Museum in Baltimore.
-The German newspaper Der Spiegel reported that the buyer was most likely Jeff Bezos, the founder and CEO of Amazon.
+CNRS stated that the Ministry of Culture eventually approved the manuscript’s export to Christie’s Auction House in New York City in 1998, where it was put up for sale by the daughter of the Frenchman who owned the work.
+It was contested by the Greek church, but a US court ruled in favor of the auction, and the incomplete manuscript was purchased by an anonymous buyer, “Mr. B,” to be deposited for conservation and study at the Walters Art Museum in Baltimore.
+(The German newspaper Der Spiegel reported that the buyer was most likely Jeff Bezos, the founder and CEO of Amazon.)

 ANCIENT LITERATURE: Timbuktu’s Medieval Manuscripts Return Home After a Decade Away Safe from Insurgents